 The New World

-On October 12th 1492 Columbus landed on a small island of the Bahamas.
+On October 12th, 1492, Columbus landed on a small Bahamas island.
 He named it San Salvador.

 The native people of the island came to the shore to see the ships.
-Columbus thought he has reached the Indies so he called the people Indians.
+Columbus thought he had reached the Indies, so he called the people Indians.

 This land Columbus discovered would soon be called the New World by Europeans.

-This New World Columbus discovered was also ready home to thousands of native people.
+This New World Columbus discovered was also ready home to thousands of native people, also called indigenous people.

 Columbus went on and continued his journey he landed on Hispaniola which is known today as the Dominican Republic and Haiti.
-He also landed on Cuba which he believed was the mainland of Asia.
-He also landed on the America mainland.
+He also landed in Cuba which he believed was the mainland of Asia.
+He also landed on the American mainland.

-To prove to King Ferdinand and Queen Isabella that he found land he brought back some gold, pineapples and “Indians” that he enslaved.
+To prove to King Ferdinand and Queen Isabella that he found the land, he brought back some gold, pineapples, and “Indians” that he enslaved.

 Columbus left approximately 43 men behind on the new land and set sail back to Spain.

 Only the Nina and Pinta made it back to Spain.
 On the way back the Santa Maria was wrecked in a crash on Christmas Day in 1492 and never made the trip back to Spain.
-Christopher Columbus was not on the Santa Maria.
+Christopher Columbus was not in Santa Maria.

 Columbus made three more trips back to the New World.

-On Columbus second trip he brought horses introducing the animal to the New World.
+On Columbus’s second trip he brought horses introducing the animal to the New World.

-On his total of four voyages to the New World Columbus discovered different Caribbean Islands, the Gulf of Mexico, South and Central America believing the entire time that he had made it to Asia.
+On his four voyages to the New World, Columbus discovered different Caribbean Islands, the Gulf of Mexico, South and Central America, believing the entire time that he had made it to Asia.

 Columbus died in 1506 in Spain.
 He died never realizing that did not make it to Asia.